 - 1 tart apple peeled and cut into bite-sized pieces**

 - 1/2 cup roasted salted cashews

 - 1/3 cup raisins

 - In a large bowl, whisk to combine the mayonnaise, lemon juice, curry powder, salt, and pepper.
 It should have a relatively thin texture, like buttermilk.

 - Add the chicken breast, chopped apple, celery, cashews, raisins, and chives.
 Stir well to coat.

-- Ideally, refrigerate the curry chicken salad for an hour or two before serving, so the flavors can meld and the raisins can plump.
+- Ideally, refrigerate the salad for an hour or two before serving, so the flavors can meld and the raisins can plump.
 Then enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.